block18/block18/README.md

-# block18
+# Block18 Contract

-block18 fundation contract
+## Contract

+This is Ethereum contract of 18T